lalitkishore12/Week1_prob3/README.md

 In the above data, decimal points have been rounded off.

 For the problem, above 5 frequencies are used for calculation.
 Pertaining screenshots are place in the 'Screenshots' folder.

+Derviation is written in the 'problem 3.pdf' file